apanchea/hroba.github.io/README.md

-# hroba.github.io
+# From Humans, to Robots and Back: A workshop on human-centered robotics (HRoBa)

-From Humans, to Robots and Back: A workshop on human-centered robotics (HRoBa)
+More information coming soon!